 Once you’ve successfully obtained VA disability benefits as a spouse, it’s important to understand how to maintain and update these benefits as your circumstances change.

-Report any changes in your income or net worth if you’re receiving needs-based benefits like the Survivors Pension.
+Keep your contact information up to date with the VA.
+If you move or change your phone number, inform the VA promptly to ensure you receive all important communications.
+You should also report any changes in your income or net worth if you’re receiving needs-based benefits like the Survivors Pension.
 Failure to report these changes could result in overpayments that you may have to repay.

 If you remarry, be aware that this may affect your eligibility for certain benefits.
 Generally, remarriage before age 57 terminates eligibility for DIC, but there are exceptions.